AerysBat/FurAffinity-Chrome/README.md

 Installation:

-1. Clone the repo or download ZIP and and extract it.
+1. Clone the repo or download and extract ZIP.
-2. Follow these instructions for adding unpacked Chrome extensions. https://developer.chrome.com/extensions/getstarted
-  * Enter chrome://extensions in your address bar.
+2. Enter chrome://extensions in your address bar.
-  * Make sure the "Developer Mode" checkbox is checked.
+3. Make sure the "Developer Mode" checkbox is checked.
-  * Click "Load Unpacked Extension" and point it to the folder you extracted the files.
+4. Click "Load Unpacked Extension" and point it to the folder you extracted the files.